Tailnet lock white paper

 3. Finally, choose the AUM whose hash is lower when expressed as an integer.

-Given the properties of our digest function BLAKE2, comparing the hashes of forking AUMs is a complete and deterministic tiebreaker which means all nodes choose the same AUM to process.
+Given the properties of our digest function BLAKE2, comparing the hashes of forking AUMs is a complete and deterministic tiebreaker, which means all nodes choose the same AUM to process.

 Each node iteratively ‘walks’ the chain of updates, deciding at each update in the chain which branch to take based on the above rules (and ignoring the other branches).
-This process continues until there are no known AUMs whose parent AUM hash matches that of the previous AUM applied; this occurs when we’ve reached the end of the chain and are up to date.
+This process repeats until there are no known AUMs whose parent AUM hash matches that of the previous AUM applied; this occurs when we’ve reached the end of the chain and are up to date.

 Disablement secrets